Bad Credit Buy to Let Mortgages

 For experienced landlords with a portfolio of properties, some of the specialist lenders in this sector may be prepared to look at the portfolio as a whole and base their lending decisions on the combined value of the assets.

-buy to let remortgage with bad credit
+can I remortgage a buy to let mortgage with bad credit?

 If you have an existing rental property you may be looking to remortgage for a variety of reasons;